JOBP1/fedora-network-configuration/README.md

-Installation of Fedora Server on VirtualBox Requirements
+Installation of Fedora Server on VirtualBox
+The Requirements

-VirtualBox installed on the host machine
+VirtualBox installed on the machine

 Fedora Server ISO file (downloaded from the official Fedora website)